 Participants will be housed with Macedonian Host Families.
 A Host Family will provide room and board for the participant.

-Summer Session 2017 will take place in Skopje, the capital of the Republic of Macedonia.
+Summer Session 2018 will take place in Skopje, the capital of the Republic of Macedonia, and in Bitola.

 As a participant, you are assigned a pre-designated Internship work program that complements your academic and career goals or general interests.
 Your summer experience with Birthright Macedonia could earn you undergraduate college credit subject to your college or university requirements.